tearoom1/kirby-meta-kit/README.md

 ## Features

 - 🤖 **AI-Powered Meta Descriptions** - Generate SEO-optimized descriptions using Mistral via OpenRouter
+- 👁️ **Panel Preview** - Live preview of how pages appear on Google, Twitter, and Facebook
+- 🎯 **One-Click AI Generation** - Generate descriptions directly in the panel with a button
 - 🌍 **Multilanguage Support** - Full support for multilingual sites with hreflang tags
 - 🗺️ **XML Sitemap** - Automatic sitemap generation with multilanguage support
 - 📱 **Social Media Ready** - OpenGraph and Twitter Card meta tags